Top 10 Lowest Currencies In The World 2025

 Image: Indonesia-investments.com

-The rupiah is the official currency of Indonesia, the world’s fifth weakest circulating currency in 2024, with one United States dollar equivalent to Rp 15,401.
+The rupiah is the official currency of Indonesia, the world’s sixth weakest circulating currency in 2025, with one United States dollar equivalent to Rp 16,240.

 Sometimes, Indonesians also informally use the term “perak” (“silver” in Indonesian) to refer to rupiah in coins.
 The rupee is subdivided into 100 sen, although high inflation has made all coins and banknotes obsolete.